obeyeater/ocd/README.md

 # Optimally Configured Dotfiles

 Do you have dotfiles skewed across lots of different machines?

 This script allows you to easily track and synchronize them using Git as a backend.
-It makes setting up a new system very fast and simple, and minimizes "config drift".
+It makes setting up a new system very fast and simple, and minimizes "config drift", i.e. slightly different versions of your configs scattered across the various machines you use.

-It works by configuring symlinks for all your dotfiles pointing at the Git-tracked versions in `~/.ocd`, like so:
+OCD works by configuring symlinks for all your dotfiles pointing at the Git-tracked versions in `~/.ocd`, like so:
 ```
 $ ls -l ~/.bashrc
 lrwxrwxrwx 1 luser luser 12 Aug 25 02:25 /home/luser/.bashrc -> .ocd/.bashrc
 ```

-OCD functions are wrappers for moving files in and out of "tracked" status, restoring files, backup up changes to Git, and so forth.
+OCD functions are wrappers for moving files in and out of "tracked" status, restoring files, backup changes to the upstream Git repository, and so forth.

-To move into a new shell, read on.
+To use this, you just need a centrally accessible Git repo (e.g. a repo called "`dotfiles`" on Github) and this one shellscript.

 ## Download the OCD script
 Replace `~/bin` with wherever you like to keep your tools.
 Make sure it's in your `PATH`.